ishandini/AppExtensions/README.md

 # AppExtensions
-Include Today app extension and Share activity - some feature not working in simiulater
+Include Today app extension and Share activity - some feature not working in simiulator